A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Dense-Mesh Preconditioning

-Next, we develop a diagonal version of $\T_0$ with respect to the loop-star basis.
-The loop-star diagonal structure will benefit our large-timestep regularization in the next section.
-To do so, we recall the Helmholtz decomposition (the so-called Hodge decomposition for boundary trace functions)
+In this work, we instead develop a loop-star diagonal version of $\T_0$ that preserves its preconditioning properties and is additionally beneficial for the large-timestep regularization introduced in Section~\ref{sec:regulization}.
+To this end, we recall the Helmholtz decomposition of the energy space, also known as the Hodge decomposition for boundary trace functions

-where $\XXs_\Gm$ and $\HHs^{-1/2}_{\times}(\divt_\Gm0, \Gm)$ are the subspaces of irrotational (star) and solenoidal (loop) functions, respectively \cite{Buffa2001,BC2001b}.
-In the discrete space spanned by the BC basis functions, the quasi-Helmholtz projectors $\Pbb^\Lambda$ and $\Pbb^{\Sigma H}$ can approximate the Helmholtz decomposition.
-Roughly speaking, they map from the BC space onto its star and loop subspaces, respectively (see \cite{ACB+2013} and also Section~\ref{sec:regulization} for more details).
+where $\XXs_\Gm$ and $\HHs^{-1/2}_{\times}(\divt_\Gm0, \Gm)$ denote the subspaces of irrotational (star) and solenoidal (loop) functions, respectively \cite{Buffa2001,BC2001b}.
+In the discrete setting using the BC basis, the quasi-Helmholtz projectors $\Pbb^\Lambda$ and $\Pbb^{\Sigma H}$ provide an approximation of the continuous Helmholtz decomposition.
+More specifically, these projectors map a function in the BC space to its quasi-irrotational and solenoidal parts, respectively (see \cite{ACB+2013} and also Section~\ref{sec:regulization} of this paper for their explicit definitions).
 Moreover, they are $l^2$-orthogonal, i.e., $\Pbb^{\Sigma H} \Pbb^\Lambda = \zrb$.

-In this paper, we consider the following loop-star diagonal dense-mesh preconditioner:
+Given that the operators $T^s_0$ and $T^h_0$ both define symmetric and elliptic bilinear forms when restricted to and tested with functions in $\HHs^{-1/2}_{\times}(\divt_\Gm0, \Gm)$ and $\XXs_\Gm$, respectively \cite{BHV+2003}, we employ the projectors $\Pbb^\Lambda$ and $\Pbb^{\Sigma H}$ to isolate the principal components of $\T_0$, resulting in a block-diagonal matrix with respect to the loop-star decomposition.
+In particular, we define

-This matrix is also symmetric and positive-definite, like $\T_0$.
-According to the coercivity of the PMCHWT equation in \cite{BHV+2003} and the general recipe in \cite{Hiptmair2006}, $\T$ can play the role of a dense-mesh preconditioner to the semi-discrete system \eqref{eq:dis_PMCHWT}.
-The preconditioning is supplemented with the Gram matrix
+The matrix $\T$ is symmetric and positive-definite, like $\T_0$.
+Consequently, $\T$ can serve as a dense-mesh preconditioner for the semi-discrete system \eqref{eq:dis_PMCHWT}.
+The resulting dense-mesh preconditioned formulation then reads